-Now in its ninth season, Mullaney is co-founder and artistic co-director of Mountainside Baroque, an early music collective based in Western Maryland focusing on historically informed performances of music before 1800.
-In his immediate past position as Graduate Teaching Associate at the University of Washington, Mullaney served as associate conductor of the UW Chamber Singers as well as leading the Campus Philharmonia Chamber Orchestra, Men's Glee Club, and the World Voices Ensemble.
+Entering its 10th anniversary season, Mullaney is co-founder and artistic co-director of Mountainside Baroque, an early music collective based in Western Maryland focusing on historically informed performances of music before 1800.
+During his tenure as a Graduate Teaching Associate at the University of Washington, Mullaney served as associate conductor of the UW Chamber Singers as well as leading the Campus Philharmonia Chamber Orchestra, Men's Glee Club, and the World Voices Ensemble.
 Additionally, he served in the Music History Department where he taught courses in music history and music in culture.
 In addition to his University duties, he served as Chief Conductor of the Mercer Island Baroque Orchestra for their 2017-18 season.

 Before his departure to the West Coast, Mullaney spent four years as Director of Liturgical Music at Our Lady of the Mountains Catholic Parish in Cumberland, MD, supervising a staff of eight part-time musicians, 50 volunteers, and musical worship at five churches.
 Prior to this post in Cumberland, Ryan enjoyed a five-year tenure on the music staff at the Cathedral of Mary Our Queen in Baltimore, MD, serving as an assistant choirmaster, cantor, and section leader in the Cathedral Choir.
 As a graduate conductor in The Boyer College of Music at Temple University, he was named Elaine Brown Scholar in Choral Music.
 In addition to leading all choral ensembles over a two-year period, Mullaney maintained a professional singing career with the renowned choir of St. Clement’s Church.

 Recent engagements have included guest appearances leading Seattle-based Queen City Musicians in performances of Handel’s Ode for Saint Cecilia’s Day and serving as chorus master and assistant conductor in Pacific MusicWorks’ production of Magic Flute, for Grammy award winning music director Stephen Stubbs.
-Upcoming performances for 2019-20 include appearances with Mountainside Baroque leading a program featuring festive music of J.S.
-Bach, including the Ascension Oratorio (BWV 11) and Orchestral Suite No. 3 (BWV 1068) as well as the annual holiday choral showcase Gaudeamus, featuring the DeSales University choirs, and an array of repertory to highlight the brand new Austin Organ, Op.
-2800 of Connelly Chapel.
+Upcoming performances for 2021-22 include appearances with Mountainside Baroque leading a program featuring festive music of J.S.
+Bach, including the Ascension Oratorio (BWV 11) and Orchestral Suite No. 3 (BWV 1068), the smaller choral/orchestral music of Johannes Brahms with the DeSales University choirs, and an array of repertory to highlight the brand new Austin Organ (opus 2800) of Connelly Chapel.

-Mullaney is active from coast to coast, from his regular work as ensemble coach and adjudicator with choirs in the Seattle Public School District (WA) to his work as clinician with the Hanover (MA) Public School System.
-He has served on the board of the Allegany Arts Council, Queen City Performing Arts Development, and the Liturgical Music Commission for the Archdiocese of Baltimore.
+Mullaney is active from coast to coast, from his regular work as ensemble coach and adjudicator with choirs in the Seattle Public School District (WA) to his work as clinician with the Hanover (MA) Public School System .
+He has served on the board of the Allegany Arts Council, Queen City Performing Arts Development and the Liturgical Music Commission for the Archdiocese of Baltimore.
 His current research interests include topics in 17th century performance practice (including a forthcoming article on Handel’s Dixit Dominus), aesthetic and theological considerations surrounding the Missa pro defunctis, and the musical canon of noted Baltimore composer Robert Twynham.